jmk0/rome/README.md

 This setup is much faster, the unloading and loading process is multiple times faster than with a MMU or ERCF, Rome just have to park the filament behind the y-junction.

-In case you have a octopus board, the additional extruders can be plugged into the free slots of a octopus board, no additional hardware needed
+In case you have a octopus board, the additional extruders can be plugged into the free slots, no additional mcu needed

 <img src="https://github.com/HelgeKeck/rome/blob/main/img/rome_top.jpg" alt="" width="800"/>
 <img src="https://github.com/HelgeKeck/rome/blob/main/img/rome_toolhead.jpg" alt="" width="800"/>